rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ![](/images/images/vsphereclient.jpg)

 Once there locate the C9800-CL VM and access to console.

-1.Access the CLI via the vga/monitor console of ESXi .

 2.Terminate the configuration wizard (this wizard it’s not specific for wireless controller)